 The PECS office

-Bernard Zufferey, ESA PECS manager, can help cooperating states identify the type of ESA projects that are the most suitable.
+Maite Trujillo, ESA PECS manager, can help cooperating states identify the type of ESA projects that are the most suitable.
 The PECS office is also available to provide guidance during the five years of the PECS Charter.
-For further information on the PECS programme, contact the PECS office using the Contact link in the top right column of this page.
+For further information on the PECS programme, contact the PECS office using the Contact link in the left column of this page.